List of FIFA World Cup top goalscorers: Timeline

+Note: FIFA recognizes a total of 10 players as having held the all-time World Cup goalscoring record (including jointly), counting from the end of the inaugural tournament in 1930 onwards.
+The years shown at the bottom indicate World Cup tournaments, except for 1942 and 1946, years in which no tournament was held.

+Guillermo Stábile scored a then-record eight goals for Argentina at the 1930 World Cup.

-Leônidas scored a record eight World Cup goals for Brazil, coming at the 1934 and 1938 tournaments.
+Leônidas scored a record eight World Cup goals for Brazil across the 1934 and 1938 tournaments, all of them in knockout matches—a record that stood until 2026.

 Ademir scored a record nine World Cup goals for Brazil, all coming at the 1950 tournament.

 Sándor Kocsis was the first player to score ten or more goals in a single World Cup: he scored a record eleven goals in just five matches for Hungary during the 1954 tournament.

 Just Fontaine scored a record thirteen World Cup goals for France, all coming at the 1958 tournament.